CJ Miller once again took the checkered flag at Darlington on Thursday Night.

 As the laps wound down, Hedrick was holding off charge after charge, dispensing of Krikorian every time.
 However, Hedrick did not pit for fuel on the last caution, and as such was short.
 Believing that Krikorian was short as well, he dove to pit road with 20 laps to go.
 This gave up the lead to Krikorian, who had almost 3/4 a lap on 2nd place Rodney Haack.
 Given the gap, he began shutting the car off on corner entry, and not refiring until the straights.
 While this allowed Haack to catch back up to his bumper, Krikorian managed to save enough fuel and made it to the line to get win #1 on the season.

 Rodney Haack would tie his career best in 2nd, with Hedrick salvaging a 3rd.
 Josh Kotten came from 13th to finish 4th, and Bruce Perry would settle for 5th and increasing his almost insurmountable points lead.

-CJ Miller grabbed his first win of the 2014 RaceDay Cup Series on Thursday Night.
-Miller led 78 of the 156 laps en route to victory.
+CJ Miller drove to victory lane once again at Texas Motor Speedway in the RaceDay Cup Series on Thursday Night.
+Miller led all but 3 laps en route to victory.